The Lord of the Rings: The Rings of Power: Music

 Howard Shore, the composer for the Lord of the Rings and Hobbit films, was reported to be in discussions with Amazon about working on the series in September 2020.
 He was said to be interested in developing musical themes but not necessarily composing the entire score.
 Shore was confirmed to be in talks for the series a year later, when composer Bear McCreary was reported to be involved as well.
 Their hiring was officially announced in July 2022, with McCreary composing the score and Shore writing the main title theme.
 McCreary was contractually prohibited from quoting any themes that Shore wrote for the films.

-McCreary said the series was a "once-in-a-lifetime opportunity" to work on such an ambitious score, and he hoped to create a "continuity of concept" between the series and Shore's work on the films.
+He said the series was a "once-in-a-lifetime opportunity" to work on such an ambitious score, and he hoped to create a "continuity of concept" between the series and Shore's work on the films.
 He wrote more than 15 new themes for the series.
-Though Shore's main theme was composed independently of McCreary's work, McCreary felt it "fit together so beautifully" with his own music.
-A soundtrack album featuring Shore's main theme and selections from McCreary's score for the first season was released on August 19, 2022.
-Additional albums featuring McCreary's full score for each episode were also released.